-MISCELLANEOUS

-APPLICATION OF INTERNATIONAL TREATIES

-- The provisions of any international treaties in respect of copyright and related rights protected under this Act to which Vanuatu is a party apply to matters dealt with in this Act, and such provisions prevail in the case of conflict with provisions of this Act. - (2) However, subsection (1) does not apply to sections 41 and 42.
+MISCELLANEOUS Formatted APPLICAT TON OF INTERNATIONAL TREATIES 4 2.43 (1) The provisions of any international treaties in respect of copyright and related rights protected under this Act to which Vanuatu is a party apply to matters dealt with in this Act, and such provisions prevail in the case of conflict with provisions of this Act.
+Formatted: Bullets and Numbering (2) However, subsection (1) does not apply to sections 4137 and 4238 .
+REGULAT IONS 4 4 3.
+(1) The Minister may, by Order in writing, make regulations prescribing all matters: (a) required or permitted by this Act to be prescribed; or (b) necessary or convenient to be prescribed for carrying out or giving effect to this Act.
+(2) Without limiting subsection (1), regulations may: 20